 External work & outreach

-We love to work with other LGBTQI+ organisations.
-If you would like to collaborate on an event, share knowledge, or want someone from Outcome to speak at your workplace, please contact lizzie.hughes@islingtonmind.org.uk
+We also love to work collaboratively with other LGBTQI+ organisations.
+If you would like to collaborate on an event, share knowledge, or simply just chat please contact Lizzie, at lizzie.hughes@islingtonmind.org.uk

 Open-days